rolfbecker/EE_8115_2_EEng_LAB_WS2024/README.md

 **These lab exercises are part of the course [EE_8115_2](https://github.com/rolfbecker/EE_8115_2_EEng_WS2024/).**

-## How to download or clone the course material

-We use this git repository to disseminate the course material.
-It would be best if you used a Git client to **clone the repository** regularly.
-More on Git **[here](./eeng0020_LAB_Course_Preparation/git.md)**.

-Alternatively you can also **download the zipped repository**.
-Go to the [repository homepage](https://github.com/rolfbecker/EE_8115_2_EEng_LAB_WS2024) and click on the green botton at the upper right corner.
-Choose "Download zip" and save the zip archieve to an appropriate folder on your harddrive.
-Go to this folder and **really unzip** the archieve.
-Do not just click and enter it!

 Go to **[EEng Lab Course Preparation](./EEng_LAB_Course_Preparation/README.md)** to set up your Python work environment based on **Jupyter Lab**.